-After baking the bottom crust for a few minutes, you’ll add your fresh blackberries.
+- After baking the bottom crust for a few minutes, add the fresh blackberries to the pan.

-And then you’ll add another layer of buttery, crispy, deliciousness on top.
-Press it down, pop it in the oven, bake at 375 degrees, and soon you’ll have a warm pan of delicious blackberry crumble bars.
+- Add another layer of buttery, crispy, oat mixture on top.
+Press it down, pop it in the oven, bake at 375 degrees F, and soon you’ll have a warm pan of delicious blackberry crumble bars.

 Blackberry Crumble Bars (Gluten Free, Vegan).

-Preheat the oven to 375 degrees.
-Line an 8x8 pan with parchment paper so that it hangs over two sides.
+- Preheat the oven to 375 degrees F. Line an 8×8 pan with parchment paper so that it hangs over two sides.

-Bake the bottom crust at 375 degrees for 15 minutes.
+- Bake the bottom crust at 375 degrees F for 15 minutes.
 Remove from oven.